-- a.
-The permittee estimates the 2015 cost of plugging and abandonment of the permitted Class I UIC Well D-9RD (API#507332013100) to be approximately \$ 1,500,000 per well and facility line removal cost of \$1,000,000.
-Please refer to attachment R of the April 20, 2015 Permit Renewal Application. - b.
-The permittee must submit financial assurance and a revised estimate prior to April of each year.
-The estimate shall be made in accord with 40 C.F.R. § 144.62.
-The Director or an EPA Authorized Representative may approve electronic submittal of this requirement provided the permittee retains the original and submits the original upon request. - c.
-The permittee must keep at the facility or at the permittee central files in Anchorage during the operating life of the facility the latest plugging and abandonment cost estimate. - d.
-When the cost estimate changes, the documentation submitted under 40 C.F.R. § 144.63(f) shall be amended as well to ensure that appropriate financial assurance for plugging and abandonment is maintained continuously.
+a.
+The Permittee estimates the 2008 cost of plugging and abandonment of the permitted Class I well WD-02 to be approximately \$ 350,000 Please refer to March 24, 2008 letter from CPAI to EPA Region 10 (included in 12/12/08 Permit Renewal Application).

-e.
-The permittee must notify the Director by registered mail of the commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming the owner or operator as debtor, within 10 business days after the commencement of the proceeding.
+- b.
+The Permittee must submit financial assurance and a revised plugging and abandonment estimate in April of each year.
+The estimate shall be made in accord with 40 CFR 144.62. - c.
+The Permittee must keep at the facility at Alpine or at the Permittee's central files in Anchorage during the operating life of the facility the latest plugging and abandonment cost estimate. - d.
+When the cost estimate changes, the documentation submitted under 40 CFR 144.63(f) shall be amended to ensure that appropriate financial assurance for plugging and abandonment is maintained continuously. - e.
+The Permittee must notify the Director by registered mail of the commencement of a voluntary or involuntary proceeding under Title 11 (Bankruptcy), U.S. Code, naming the owner or operator as debtor, within 10 business days after the commencement of the proceeding.